Thak676/c_practice/README.md

 I intend to implement leetcode-style files with corresponding unit tests.

 As of this writing I am using the catch2 testing framework.
+Those binaries that are unit tests can be passed the '--success' option for more info when tests pass.

 For a good video on unit testing (it is C++ but the general ideas apply to all languages imo): https://www.youtube.com/watch?v=MwoAM3sznS0&pp=ygUOYysrIHVuaXQgdGVzdHM%3D